MicrosoftDocs/VBA-Docs/api/Word.Row.ID.md

 ## Remarks

-You can use a label as a hyperlink reference from other Web pages or from within the current document.
+Use a label as a hyperlink reference from other Web pages or from within the current document.

 ## See also